Sport in Aberdeen: Aberdeen Football Club

 Aberdeen Football Club was founded in 1903.
-Its major success was winning the European Cup Winners Cup in 1983 and three Scottish Premier League Championships between 1980 and 1986, under the former Manchester United manager Alex Ferguson.
-The club's stadium is Pittodrie which was Britain's first all-seater stadium.
+Its major success was winning the European Cup Winners' Cup in 1983 and three Scottish Football League Premier Division titles between 1980 and 1986, under the future Manchester United manager Alex Ferguson.
+The club's stadium is Pittodrie, which was Britain's first all-seater stadium.

-Aberdeen holds the distinction of being the last team to have won the Scottish Premier League Championship outside the Old Firm and is the only Scottish team to have won two European trophies adding to their European Cup Winners Cup success by winning the European Super Cup, also in 1983.
+Aberdeen holds the distinction of being the last team to have won the Scottish top flight title outside the Old Firm and is the only Scottish team to have won two European trophies, having added the European Super Cup to their European Cup Winners' Cup success later in 1983.
 Well known footballers who have played for the club include Gordon Strachan, Alex McLeish and club legend Willie Miller.
 Denis Law, the joint top scorer for the Scotland national team was also born in the city, but spent his professional career playing for English and Italian clubs.